-I am an explorer, currently working as a design professional, living in Seattle, Washington.
+I am an explorer, currently working as a design professional, living in the greater Denver, Colorado area.

 My exploring has lead me to focus on designing and facilitating thoughtful experiences to fulfill needs and wants.
 I've had the opportunity to collaborate with many talented people through different roles in order to better understand this thing called life.